 These are studied concurrently and students are required to study both the Individuals and Societies and the sciences.
 Diploma candidates must select one subject from each of the six groups, although a second subject from groups 1-5 may be substituted for group 6.
 At least three but not more than four are taken at higher level (HL), while the others are standard level (SL).
 HL courses represent a minimum of 240 teaching hours; SL courses cover 150 hours.
 SL Diploma courses meet 4x40 minute blocks per week with an additional 2x40 minutes for HL courses.
-SL and HL courses at IST are taught together and not as separate classes so teachers should expect to teach their HL curriculum material

-Students are thus able to explore some subjects in depth, and others more broadly; a deliberate compromise between the early specialization of some national systems, and the breadth found in others.
+SL and HL courses at IST are taught together and not as separate classes so teachers should expect to teach their HL curriculum material only in those times marked as HL on their able to explore some subjects in depth, and others more broadly; a deliberate compromise between the early specialization of some national systems, and the breadth found in others.
 The science-orientated student is challenged to learn a foreign language, and the natural linguist becomes familiar with laboratory procedures.